mrrena/perldiver/README.md

      # as ssh
      git clone git://github.com/mrrena/perldiver

-PerlDiver is installed simply by unzipping and uploading all files in the [distribution zip][10] into your cgi-bin directory.
+Otherwise, PerlDiver is installed simply by unzipping and uploading all files in the [distribution zip][10] into your cgi-bin directory.
 If you don't know where your cgi-bin directory is, please ask your system administrator.
 Be sure to upload all files in ASCII format.

 After the files are uploaded, *perldiver.pl* needs to have execute permissions turned on.
 You can do this by running the command *chmod +x perldiver.pl* from your command line.
 If you don't have command line access to your web server, then there will probably be an equivalent function in your file transfer program (FTP).